QData/TextAttack/README.md

 - **alzantot**: Genetic algorithm attack from (["Generating Natural Language Adversarial Examples" (Alzantot et al., 2018)](https://arxiv.org/abs/1804.07998)).
 - **tf-adjusted**: TextFooler attack with constraint thresholds adjusted based on human evaluation and grammaticality enforced.
 - **alz-adjusted**: Alzantot's attack adjusted to follow the same constraints as tf-adjusted such that the only difference is the search method.
-- **deepwordbug**: Replace-1 scoring and multi-transformation character-swap attack (["Black-box Generation of Adversarial Text Sequences to Evade Deep Learning Classifiers (Gao et al., 2018)"](https://arxiv.org/abs/1801.04354)).
+- **deepwordbug**: Replace-1 scoring and multi-transformation character-swap attack (["Black-box Generation of Adversarial Text Sequences to Evade Deep Learning Classifiers" (Gao et al., 2018)](https://arxiv.org/abs/1801.04354)).
-- **hotflip**: Beam search and gradient-based word swap (["HotFlip: White-Box Adversarial Examples for Text Classification (Ebrahimi et al., 2017)"](https://arxiv.org/abs/1712.06751)).
+- **hotflip**: Beam search and gradient-based word swap (["HotFlip: White-Box Adversarial Examples for Text Classification" (Ebrahimi et al., 2017)](https://arxiv.org/abs/1712.06751)).
-- **kuleshov**: Greedy search and counterfitted embedding swap (["Adversarial Examples for Natural Language Classification Problems (Kuleshov et al., 2018)"](https://openreview.net/pdf?id=r1QZ3zbAZ)).
+- **kuleshov**: Greedy search and counterfitted embedding swap (["Adversarial Examples for Natural Language Classification Problems" (Kuleshov et al., 2018)](https://openreview.net/pdf?id=r1QZ3zbAZ)).

 The final is for translation attacks:
 - **seq2sick**: Greedy attack with goal of changing every word in the output translation.
-Currently implemented as black-box with plans to change to white-box as done in paper (["Seq2Sick: Evaluating the Robustness of Sequence-to-Sequence Models with Adversarial Examples (Cheng et al., 2018)"](https://arxiv.org/abs/1803.01128)).
+Currently implemented as black-box with plans to change to white-box as done in paper (["Seq2Sick: Evaluating the Robustness of Sequence-to-Sequence Models with Adversarial Examples" (Cheng et al., 2018)](https://arxiv.org/abs/1803.01128)).

 ### Augmenting Text